A Particle Method for Solving Fredholm Equations of the First Kind: Fredholm equations and EMS

 \subsection{Properties of the Continuous EMS Recursion}

 Contrary to the discrete EMS map~\eqref{eq:ems_discrete}, relatively little is known about the continuous EMS mapping.
-We prove here that it also admits a fixed point in the space of probability distributions.
-This result is obtained under the following assumptions on the kernel $g$ and the smoothing kernel, $K$ \begin{description} \item[(A1) ] The density of the positive kernel $g(y\mid x)$ is continuous, bounded and bounded away from 0:
+We prove, under the following assumptions, that it also admits a fixed point in the space of probability distributions: \begin{description} \item[(A1) ] The density of the kernel $g(y \mid x)$ is continuous and bounded away from 0 and $\infty$: